 Advanced Diagnostics With BioPak Technology

 We use the BioPak system to record the electrical activity of your jaw muscles and track the precise movements of your joint.
-This allows us to see exactly where the dysfunction is occurring and design a treatment plan based on hard data.
+This shows us exactly where dysfunction occurs.
+We then design a treatment plan based on that data.

-By observing how your muscles respond in different jaw positions, we can identify the exact spot where they are most relaxed.
+We observe how your muscles respond in different positions.
+This helps us find where they are most relaxed.
 Using our advanced dental technology ensures that your treatment is based on your unique physiology rather than guesswork.

 Non-Invasive Orthotic Therapy